binbashar/le-ref-architecture-doc/docs/first-steps/local-setup.md

 ## Install [Leverage CLI](../../how-it-works/leverage-cli/)

-As previously stated, to manage a Leverage project and operate the whole Leverage stack you will need to install Leverage CLI.
-Binbash distributes Leverage CLI as a python package, so you can install it via `pip`.
+As previously stated, to manage a Leverage project and operate the whole Leverage stack you will need to install Leverage CLI. binbash distributes Leverage CLI as a python package, so you can install it via `pip`.

 ``` bash
 pip install leverage